-Course Coordinator: Dr. Amy Balija abalija@luc.edu
+Course Coordinator: Dr. Sandra Helquist (Ph.D.) shelquist@luc.edu

-Chemistry 160 is a multi-section lecture & discussion course with common content and common outcomes across all sections.
-This course includes a Common Final Exam held during the Common Final Exam Period as scheduled by the University.
-The Course Coordinator consults and coordinates with Section Instructors regarding policies, exam writing, and grading.
-Your Section Instructor is responsible for communicating with you regarding all course content and policies and is the first and primary person to contact with questions about all aspects of the course.
-As needed, Section Instructors will consult with the Course Coordinator throughout the semester.
+Chemistry 180 is a multi-section lecture & discussion course with common content and common outcomes across all sections.
+This course includes a Common Final Exam during the Common Final Exam Period as scheduled by the University.
+The Course Coordinator is responsible for consultation and coordination with instructors regarding policies, exam writing, and grading.
+Your Section Instructor is responsible for communicating with you regarding all course content and policies and is the first and primary person you should contact with questions about all aspects of the course.
+As needed, all Section Instructors will consult with the Course Coordinator throughout the semester.